Dastyyyy/odin-recipes/README.md

-This project is to practise HTML Knowledge
+This project was only HTML practise but I am now adding CSS to it.